John Lee Ka-chiu: Taiwan

-Policy address
+2022 Policy address

 According to analysis of government press releases in August 2022, Lee did not hold a press conference for 7 straight weeks, the longest break of any Chief Executive in more than 10 years.

-On 1 October 2022, Lee said that Xi Jinping's speech on 1 July 2022 would provide the blueprint for his cabinet's governance.
+On 1 October 2022, Lee said that CCP General Secretary Xi Jinping's speech on 1 July 2022 would provide the blueprint for his cabinet's governance.

 During his election campaign, Lee promised to release "key performance indicators" and initial ideas on alleviating public housing wait times within his first 100 days in office.
 On 8 October 2022, the first 100 days had been reached, and Lee had not yet made public announcements on either promise.

 A survey released beforehand showed that 49% of people had no-to-low expectations for Lee's policy address.
 After his policy address, Lee's satisfaction rate for the address was 33.7%, the lowest out of all maiden speeches given by Chief Executives in Hong Kong.

 On 19 October 2022, Lee's policy address included measures to prohibit insulting the flag of Hong Kong, update the Civil Service so that employees practice the principle of "patriots administering Hong Kong", fund HK$60m in "national education" for kindergartens, and conduct a review on District Councils so that they follow the "patriots-only" principle.
 When speaking about the Civil Service, Lee said that "There are a number of black sheep in our civil servant force that should be excluded."